tschneidereit/proposal-typed-objects/explainer.md

 Reading a typed field doesn't involve any new behavior.

-For fields with numeric primitive types, it's largely comparable to reading from Typed Arrays in that the stored value is returned as a `Number`.
+For fields with numeric primitive types, it's identical to reading from Typed Arrays: the value [is returned as a BigInt for `int64` and `uint64`, and a Number for all other numeric types](https://tc39.github.io/proposal-bigint/#sec-rawbytestonumber).

 For fields with all other types, the value is returned as-is.